haagahelia/ohke-teknologiat/07_azure/README.md

 ### Assignement 7.1
 <!--Pieni laajennus Teemun demoon.
 Mietitään mikä voisi olla fiksua omana palvelunaan (esim tapahtuman lähellä olevien bussipysäkkien näyttäminen..).
 -->
+### Seminar assignement 1
+Build a machine learning model with some interesting data related to e.g. your software project assignement with the help of Azure machine learning studio.
+You can e.g. build a recommendation system with the help of k-means clustering.
+You can deploy your service as a Web API.